How to secure your WordPress website – 15 simple ways

 Common security risks for WordPress websites

-Learning about the types of WordPress security risks and how they work helps you take proper precautions to safeguard your site.
+Learning about the types of WordPress security risks and how they work helps you stay aligned with your WordPress agency to take proper precautions to safeguard your site.

 The intent of this guide is to make you aware of the risks, but not afraid of them.
 We’ll share 15 steps to protect your website later on.